 Potato latkes with sour cream and chives.
 Photo Credit: GreenArt/Shutterstock

-Traditional Chanukah recipes include foods fried in oil, to commemorate the original miracle of the oil.
+Traditional Hanukkah recipes include foods fried in oil, to commemorate the original miracle of the oil.
 Dairy products are also popular during Hanukkah.
 Some of the most popular foods include latkes (fried potato pancakes), applesauce, sufganiyot (deep-fried or jelly doughnuts), and rugelach pastries.
-See more Chanukah recipes!
+See more Hanukkah recipes!